Sugar house prisons in New York City: Livingston's sugar house

 The sugar house on Crown (now Liberty) Street in Manhattan was a six-story stone building which had been built in 1754 by the Livingston family as a refinery with very low floors.
 According to Revolutionary War veteran Levi Hanford, who was captured in March 1777, the cramped conditions initially housed about 40 to 50 prisoners.
-The population soon swelled to between 400 and 500, though attrition was constant due to those succumbing to illness.
+The population soon swelled to between 400 and 500, though attrition was constant due to those succumbing to starvation and disease.
 Rations consisted of pork and sea biscuits, which were often moldy from sea water and infested with worms.
 Nevertheless, the starving prisoners seldom refused the food, which was made consumable by placing it in a kettle of water and skimming off the parasites.
 Supplies for sick prisoners were provided by the fledgling American government, as Hanford stated that "the British furnished nothing."
 Deceased prisoners were sewn up into their blankets and placed in a corner of the yard for pickup by a dead cart in the morning; as many as fifteen bodies once accumulated in the period of one day.
 Prisoner exchanges were organized with the prisoners held longest having priority.
 The structure was later demolished in 1846.

 In the northeast corner of Trinity Churchyard in Lower Manhattan stands the Soldiers' Monument, with an inscription reading: "At a meeting of Citizens held at the City Hall of the City of New York June 8, 1852: It was resolved That the Erection of a becoming Monument with appropriate inscriptions by Trinity Church to the Memory of those great and good Men who died whilst in Captivity in the old [Livingston] Sugar House and were interred in Trinity Church Yard in this City will be an act gratifying not only to the attendants of this Meeting but to Every American Citizen."
 The claim those prisoners are buried in Trinity Churchyard is disputed by Charles I. Bushnell, who argued in 1863 that Trinity Church would not have accepted the burials because it was a Church of England parish, the state church headed by the British monarch they rebelled against.
 Historian Edwin G. Burrows explains how the controversy related to a proposal to build a public street through the churchyard.